urihan/urihan/README.md

-- 👋 Hi, I’m @urihan
+- 👋 Hi, my name is Yuri Han (@urihan)
-- 👀 I’m interested in quantum computing
+- 👀 I’m interested in both physics, computer science, and mostly Quantum Computing
-- 🌱 I’m currently learning about quantum computing too!
+- 🌱 I’m currently learning about Quantum Computing too!
 - 📫 How to reach me : yurihan330@gmail.com

 <!---
 urihan/urihan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.